 Degrees and Majors

-It is possible to receive only one undergraduate degree from Bucknell at a time; that is, each degree requires the fulfillment of all requirements and the full 32 (for Arts and Sciences and School of Management), 34 (for Engineering), or 42 (for the combined Engineering/Arts degree) course credits.
+It is possible to receive only one undergraduate degree from Bucknell at a time; that is, each degree requires the fulfillment of all requirements and the full 32 (for College of Arts & Sciences and Freeman College of Management), 34 (for College of Engineering), or 42 (for the combined Engineering/Arts degree) course credits.
 It is possible, however, to formally declare a second major, even if that major is from another degree program.
 If declared, the pursuit and successful completion of the second major, even if from another degree program, will be noted on the student’s academic record (transcript).
 If the two majors are in different degree programs, the student may choose which degree to receive, but can receive only one degree.

 Many classes at Bucknell University meet for three scheduled hours of instruction per week.
 A number of classes also have scheduled contact hours beyond three per week.
 Courses are equivalent to four semester hours or six quarter hours because they include scheduled, faculty-supervised activities (such as labs, service learning, common hours, etc.) and/or intensive, iterative faculty involvement in student performance and achievement with independent or small-group student work (such as writing assignments, problem sets and problem-solving activities, student performances in the arts, student creative work, etc.).
 Courses at Bucknell that receive one unit of academic credit have a minimum expectation of 12 hours per week of student academic engagement.
 Student academic engagement includes both the hours of direct faculty instruction (or its equivalent) and the hours spent on out-of-class student work.
 Half and quarter unit courses at Bucknell should have proportionate expectations for student engagement.